By: Nu Yang

 When the video studio was first built in 2007, Morris said they had the idea to become an agency, but they knew to be aware of finding ways to monetize the new platform.
 Since then, the company has found several ways to create revenue through video.

-good video tells a story,” Morris said.
-“It has a vision and brings the story
+“A good video tells a story,” Morris said.
+“It has a vision and brings the story to an audience.”

 According to Morris, the OPUBCO offices will move to a new downtown location next year.
 As a result, the studio set will lend itself to producing videos with a more conversational format with a street side view, similar to morning talk shows such as Today and Good Morning America.
 With this new direction, Morris would like to work more with livestream video and possibly find ways to generate revenue through mid-roll ad placements or through branding.

 As mobile and the small screen continue to grow rapidly, Dream Local Digital founder Shannon Kinney said a publisher’s best bet to make video work is to plan.